-Figure 19.43: Administration
+Figure 19.46: Administration

-19.7.18.0.1 Users To add a user to the system, specify the username, e-mail and password in the Add/Edit User part of the page.
+19.7.21.0.1 Users To add a user to the system, specify the username, e-mail and password in the Add/Edit User part of the page.
 If the user to be added will have administrator privileges, select isAdmin checkbox.
-Permissions checkboxes have two values:
+Permissions field has the following checkboxes:

-- Read Only: If this permission is given to the user, only Home, Documentation and Time Travel items will be visible at the toolbar at that user's session.
-Also, users with this permission cannot update a map configuration, run a garbage collection and take a thread dump on a cluster member, or shutdown a member (please see Monitoring Members). - Read/Write: If this permission is given to the user, Home, Scripting, Console, Documentation and Time Travel items will be visible.
-The users with this permission can update a map configuration and perform operations on the members.
+- Metrics Only: If this permission is given to the user, only Home, Documentation and Time Travel items will be visible at the toolbar on that user's session.
+Also, the users with this permission cannot browse a map or a cache to see their contents, cannot update a map configuration, run a garbage collection and take a thread dump on a cluster member, or shutdown a member (please see Monitoring Members). - Read Only: If this permission is given to the user, only Home, Documentation and Time Travel items will be visible at the toolbar at that user's session.
+Also, users with this permission cannot update a map configuration, run a garbage collection and take a thread dump on a cluster member, or shutdown a member (please see Monitoring Members).